barryclark/jekyll-now/_posts/lgl-guide.md

 ##### Coloring format (.colors)

-In order to color connections between nodes, each pairwise connection must have an R G B value.
+In order to color edgess between nodes, each pairwise edge must have an R G B value.
 To color individual verteces, each vertex must have and R G B value.
 RGB values must be scaled to one 1, so just divide each number of an RGB value by 255.
 The rules for formatting an .ncol file apply here too, i.e. no blanks, no empty lines, no redundancy , etc.
 ```
-$ cat example.connection.colors
+$ cat example.edge.colors
 vertex1 vertex2 1.0 0.5 0.0
 vertex3 vertex4 0.0 1.0 0.8
 vertex5 vertex6 0.1 0.1 1.0